KaTom #: 204-CH4828RSS4SCBLK

 Adjustable shelves make it easy to change the shelving layout to best suit what you're displaying.
 You can easily adjust them to accommodate the heights of products and highlight select items.

-A hot food display case is available in a wide variety of colors and with customizable signage areas.
+Hot food display cases are available in a wide variety of colors and with customizable signage areas.
 You can also choose to have a black interior that can make the appearance of food pop, but in some locations, this goes against sanitation codes.
 Check with your local officials before making your choice.

 Flat shelves prevent items from slipping, while slanted ones make it easier for customers to see your products.
 Flat shelves can hold large, heavy pans of food.
 Slanted shelves are better suited for pre-packaged foods that have a high replenishment rate.